|Carnegie Mellon University||Pittsburgh||Pennsylvania|

-- Northwestern University – Kellogg School of Management -MBA Data Analytics Pathway
+- Louisiana State University Shreveport, School of Business, MBA Data Analytics

-- Thomas Edison State University - School of Business & Management-MBA Data Analytics
+- Thomas Edison State University, School of Business and Management-MBA Data Analytics

 Course titles for these and other similar programs vary, but a few sample courses include Human and Machine Intelligence, Digital Marketing Analytics, Data Analysis & Visualization, Business Data Management, Social Dynamics & Network Analytics Information Security, Analytics for Business Intelligence, Interpretation of Data, Information Technology in a Digital Era, Business Analytics Programming, People Analytics for Strategy, Data Exploration, Data Analytics Decisions, and Health or Retail Analytics.

 Considering an Online MBA?
 Use our interactive map to find information on schools and colleges offering Online MBA programs in your state and across the U.S.

 Columbus, Louis.
 "IBM Predicts Demand For Data Scientists Will Soar 28% By 2020."
 Forbes.
 Forbes Magazine, 13 May 2017.
 Web.
 28 Oct.
 2017.